Blackguard (band): History

-Formation (2001–2008)
+Formation, So It Begins and Profugus Mortis (2001–2008)

 Blackguard was formed in 2001 by guitarist Terry Roadcase and drummer Justine "Juice" Éthier as a straight-ahead black metal outfit.
 The Montreal-based sextet was originally named Profugus Mortis (Latin for "Death of a Refugee").
 Blackguard was officially born with the addition of vocalist Paul Ablaze in October 2004, followed a month later by bassist Étienne Mailloux.
 Staying true to their black metal roots, the new Profugus Mortis turned their sights on a brutal new interpretation of Scandinavian folk metal.

 Blackguard issued a four-song self-produced demo in March 2005, passing them out for free at metal shows in Montreal.
 In July that same year, Profugus Mortis played the Xtreme Distortion Fest in Montreal with Kataklysm and Unexpect, winning the coveted slot as "Best Unsigned Band" at the event.
 This translated into a support slot with Sodom and Finntroll, which earned Profugus Mortis the opportunity to open for Yngwie Malmsteen at the request of Québec's Capital du Metal.

-Since then, Blackguard has supported and toured with numerous acts equally respected the world over, including Lacuna Coil, Catamenia, Warbringer, Behemoth, Therion, Into Eternity, Ensiferum, The Agonist, Cryptopsy, Krisiun, Voivod, Moonsorrow, Korpiklaani and Quo Vadis.
+Since then, Blackguard has supported and toured with numerous acts equally respected the world over, including Lacuna Coil, Catamenia, Warbringer, Behemoth, Therion, Epica, Into Eternity, Ensiferum, The Agonist, Cryptopsy, Krisiun, Voivod, Moonsorrow, Korpiklaani, and Quo Vadis.

 Profugus Mortis' first professional recording was released in March 2007 and was named So It Begins.
 This was rather a collection of songs showcasing the band's past and their new direction.
 So It Begins became the best and fastest selling album in their label Prodisk's history.
 In January 2008, violinist Emilie Livernois was replaced by former Gotherfall guitarist Kim Gosselin.

 The band was signed to Nuclear Blast after being selected as the winners of the label's "MySpace Band Contest".
 Their first major label debut was entitled Profugus Mortis as a tribute to their past.

 Keyboardist Jonathan Lefrançois-Leduc left Blackguard in June 2010 after Hypocrisy's North American tour.

 On October 12, 2010, it was announced that Blackguard had switched from Nuclear Blast to Victory Records.